 "In a country where couples stop having children once they've given birth to a boy, what is the ratio of males to females in the country?"

 My first intuition was that there would be more boys than girls, but by how much I was unsure.
 Well the number of boys in each family will be 1, so how many girls will there be?
-Well chances are, ½ of the families will have a girl first, and of those there is ½ the chance again that they will have another girl, which means the total number of girls will be ½+¼+⅛+… or representing the sum of this geometric series in standard mathematical notation:
+Well chances are, ½ of the families will have a girl first, and of those there is ½ the chance again that they will have another girl, which means the total number of girls will be ½+¼+⅛+… or representing the sum of this geometric series (or a visual proof) in standard mathematical notation:

 So the ratio will be 1:1, which surprised me at least.
 For those wanting to analyse male/female probabilities in more depth, this is an example of a Bernoulli process.
 The above series converges very quickly and so applies to standard sized families as verified by the following unix command.